Was and Were ESL Games, Activities and Worksheets

 ESL Was Were Board Game - Grammar and Speaking: Asking and Answering Questions, True or False, Guessing - Group Work

-In this free was and were board game, students review the verb to be in the past simple by playing a game where they give true or false answers to questions.
+In this free was and were board game, students review the verb 'to be' in the past simple by playing a game where they give true or false answers to questions.
 Players take turns rolling the dice and... read more

-ESL Was Were Board Game - Grammar and Speaking: Asking and Answering Questions, True or False, Guessing - Group Work In this free was and were board game, students review the verb to be in the past simple by playing a game where they give true or false answers to questions.
+ESL Was Were Board Game - Grammar and Speaking: Asking and Answering Questions, True or False, Guessing - Group Work In this free was and were board game, students review the verb 'to be' in the past simple by playing a game where they give true or false answers to questions.
 Players take turns rolling the dice and moving their counter along the board.
 When a player lands on a square, they pick up a true or false card and look at it.
-The player then answers the question on the square using was or were by giving either true or false information as indicated on the card.
+The player then answers the question on the square using 'was' or 'were' by giving either true or false information as indicated on the card.
 Next, the other students ask follow-up questions to determine if the player is lying or telling the truth.
 After a few questions have been answered, the other students guess whether the player's answer is true or false.
 The player then reveals the answer.
 Students who guessed correctly each score one point.
 When a player reaches the finish, the game ends.
 The student with the most points wins the game. show less